UEFA Champions League: League phase and knockout phase

-The tournament proper begins with a group stage of 32 teams, divided into eight groups of four.
-The draw to determine which teams go into each group is seeded based on teams' performance in UEFA competitions, and no group may contain more than one club from each nation.
-Each team plays six group stage games, meeting the other three teams in its group home and away in a round-robin format.
-The winning team and the runners-up from each group then progress to the next round.
-The third-placed team enters the UEFA Europa League.
+Prior to the 2024–25 season, there was a group stage of 32 teams, divided into eight groups of four.
+The draw to determine which teams entered each group was seeded based on each team's UEFA coefficient, and no group could contain more than one club from each association.
+Each team played six group stage games, meeting the other three teams in its group home and away in a round-robin format.
+The first place team and the runners-up from each group then progressed to the next round.
+The third-placed teams entered the Europa League's knockout round and the fourth-placed teams were eliminated from the competition.

-For the next stage – the last 16 – the winning team from one group plays against the runners-up from another group, and teams from the same association may not be drawn against each other.
-From the quarter-finals onwards, the draw is entirely random, without association protection.
+For the next stage—the last 16—the winning team from one group played against the runners-up from another group, but teams from the same association could not be drawn against each other (see random two-sided matching).
+From the quarter-finals onwards, the draw was entirely random, without association protection.

-The group stage is played from September to December, whilst the knock-out stage starts in February.
-The knock-out ties are played in a two-legged format, with the exception of the final.
-The final is typically held in the last two weeks of May, or in the early days of June, which has happened in three consecutive odd-numbered years since 2015.
+The group stage was played from September to December, whilst the knockout stage began in February, with matches usually played on Tuesday and Wednesday nights.
+The knockout ties were played in a two-legged format, with the exception of the final.
 In the 2019–20 season, due to the COVID-19 pandemic the tournament was suspended for five months.
-The format of the remainder of the tournament was temporarily amended as a result, with the quarter-finals and semi-finals being played as single match knockout ties at neutral venues in Lisbon, Portugal in the summer with the final taking place on 23 August.
+The format of the remainder of the tournament was temporarily amended as a result, with the quarter-finals and semi-finals being played as single match knockout ties at neutral venues in Lisbon, Portugal in the summer with the final taking place on 23 August 2020.